btdavis300/cocktail-SPA/README.md

 User Stories:

+-When the page first loads, as a user, I can browse through cocktails.
+I can click on thumbnails of cocktails, then view a bigger image of the cocktail, along with its name, list of ingredients, and how to make the cocktail.

 -As a user, I can search for a cocktail by name.
-Results will pull up images of cocktails, and I can click on the image to view the ingredients and recipe for the cocktail.
+I can view the conents at the top of the page.

 -As a user, I can navigate through cocktail categories (by alcohol, by type of drink, alcoholic vs. non-alcoholic)

 -As a user, I can post cocktail creations.

--As a user, I can post reviews, including rating and descriptions.

--When the page first loads, as a user, I can view popular drinks.
+My creation will be displayed on top of the page, and I can also view it in the list of cocktails in the browse section.

+-I can click a button to scroll back to the top of the page.